Search within the page

 - How long does a Red Light Therapy session last?

-- How long do I have to use the red light light therapy to see the benefits?
+- How long should I use the red light therapy to see the benefits?

 - What distance should I keep from my red light bulb?

-- Do I have to wear eye protection glasses when using red light light therapy devices?
+- Do I need to wear eye protection when using red light therapy devices?

-- Which wavelengths of light should I use?
+- What wavelengths of light should I use?

-- What to look for when buying a red light light therapy lamp
+- What you should pay attention to when buying a light therapy lamp with red light

 - How can I measure the effectiveness of a red light therapy lamp?

-- Is there a difference between devices with red light that flicker or pulse and devices that don't?
+- Is there a difference between red light devices that flicker or pulse and those that don't?